11. Typedef

 two_by_three_matrix m = [i in 1..2, j in 1..3 | i + j];

-Typedefs of vectors and matrices with inferred sizes are allowed, but declarations of variables using the typedef must be initialized appropriately.
+Typedefs of arrays with inferred sizes are allowed, but declarations of variables using the typedef must be initialized appropriately.

 typedef integer int;